JoonHugh/cursor-app/README.md

 - Trending Algorithm
     I implemented a trending section using an algorithm that calculated an engagement score based off of the comments, likes, and views of a post.

+- Like Posts
+    After a lot of confusion, I was able to add the like functionality to my blogs.
+This allows users to upvote and increase  the trending score of individual blogs, which boosts its visibility to the trending home page or sidegrid trending.

 - Markdown Text Editor
     The way users create and format their blog posts is through a mardown text editor instead of creating my own text editor from scratch becacuse that's insanity.
 There's a possibility I ccould have gone with a WYSIWYG text editor, but that is much more complex.